mlcommons/croissant/docs/croissant-spec-draft.md

 - delimiter: split a string into an array using the supplied character.
 - regex: A regular expression to parse the data.
-- jsonQuery: A JSON query to evaluate on the (JSON) data source.
+- jsonPath: A JSON path to evaluate on the (JSON) data source.

 For example, to extract information from a filename using a regular expression, we can write: